fred-leonam/ComposePhysicsLayout/README.md

     implementation 'io.github.klassenkonstantin:physics-layout:<version>'
 }
 ```

+> The Maven Central coordinate above belongs to the original upstream project.
+The fork-only
+> `PhysicsCanvas` API and samples must currently be built from this repository or published under
+> a separate artifact coordinate.

 # How to use
 To get started, create a `PhysicsLayout` and add arbitrary content to it.
 Add the `physicsBody` modifier to Composables that should be part of the physics simulation.